 Found predominately in sheltered, sandy bays on the east coast of Tasmania.
 Collected by finger raking with the tips of the fingers through intertidal sandflats.
 Used by some fishers as bait for catching species such as whiting and bream.

-Follow any public health alerts relating to eating wild shellfish - refer to the Department of Health and Human Services at http://www.publichealthalerts.tas.gov.au or phone their hotline on 1800 671 738.
+Follow any public health alerts relating to eating wild shellfish - refer to the Department of Health and Human Services or phone their hotline on 1800 671 738.
+Do not consume shellfish from the Tamar or Derwent estuaries.

 Cockles are improved by purging to get rid of the sand.
 Suspend them in aerated seawater in a cool place overnight.
 These cockles go well with garlic, white wine and parsley, such as with pasta.
 Also popular steamed, barbequed, in soups, paella and on pizzas.
 If fresh, can be eaten raw.
 Do not eat if the shells don’t open during cooking.